Instead of using a percentage of durum, this bread is all durum.

 Durum and semolina are the same type of wheat, but semolina is a coarser grind.
 This recipe requires the finer-ground durum.
 If you can’t find it locally, you can order it from King Arthur Flour.

-Like most of the recipes in this book, this one has a lot of steps, but it was one of the simplest.
-I’ve simplified it even further to shorten it for my newspaper column, but the results are still exceptional.
+Like most of the recipes in Amy's Bread, this one has a lot of steps, but it was one of the simplest.
+I’ve simplified a little further, but the results are still exceptional.

 Golden Italian Semolina Loaves